-The UK Government is offering a fantastic opportunity for homeowners and landlords looking to go green – the Green Homes Grant is now available for a limited time only – with work completed by 31 March 2021.
+The UK Government is offering a fantastic opportunity for homeowners and landlords looking to go green – the Green Homes Grant – and it’s now been extended until March 2022.

-- Up to £5,000 covering up to two-thirds of the cost of eligible improvements is available for owner occupiers or landlords.
+- Receive up to £5,000 covering up to two-thirds of the cost of eligible improvements for owner occupiers or landlords.

-- Up to £10,000 covering 100% of the cost of the improvements is available to owner occupiers where a household member receives certain benefits.
+- Receive up to £10,000 covering 100% of the cost of improvements for owner occupiers where a household member receives certain benefits.

-Once you have decided the measures you want installed, you need to contact participating installers, get quotes (multiple quotes are recommended), and then select your installer.
-They will need to complete the installation by 31st March 2021.
-There may be an issue with availability, so it is suggested you contact them as soon as possible.
+Once you have chosen the measures you want installed, contact participating installers to get quotes (multiple quotes are recommended), and then select your installer.
+You can then apply for your voucher.
+Work must be completed by 31st March 2022.

 To find out more about primary and secondary measures, a full summary of the Green Homes Grant, and a list of participating local installers, download our summary below, created by AECOM St Albans volunteers.